-The beginning of the fifth month of the Bahá’í year, meaning “light.”
+The beginning of the eighth month of the Bahá’í year, meaning “perfection.”

 Celebrates the manifestation of Jesus’ divinity as God’s Son to his disciples Peter, James, and John on Mount Tabor.